 Regular (repeat) items will be listed in all these places:

 - on your SystmOnline online account

 - on you Patient Partner 24 hour Automated telephone account

 - reception can print an up to date list for you

 If an item you have had before is NOT listed then your Doctor has decided that it is a Custom (non repeat) item.

 Requests containing Custom items will take longer to process and may be refused.

 How do I order a Regular (repeat) Prescription?
-5 choices

 - Requests which reach our reception desk after 16.00 hours will begin processing the next working day.

-We are no longer accepting Stamped Addressed Envelopes.
 This is because prescriptions can now be sent electronically to the pharmacy of your choice.